 About Me

 A thirst for reading and the encouragement from three fantastic high school teachers inspired me to become a writer.
 While enrolled in the Communications program at MacEwan University, I started blogging about food and travel which led me to the gig at CBC doing restaurant reviews.
 Around that time, I also landed my first magazine article in Edmonton’s City Palate (now The Tomato).
-It was a story about travelling to the eastern Arctic, eating SPAM, and coming home to cook a dinner of caribou and muskox for 50 people in my house.
+It was a story about travelling to the western Arctic, eating SPAM, and coming home to cook a dinner of caribou and muskox for 50 people in my house.